 Grace School of Theology is offering Title IV Financial Aid for Undergraduate and Graduate degree programs.
-We do not extend Title IV benefits to our Biblical Studies Certificate, Diploma in Biblical Studies, Chaplaincy Certificate, or Doctor of Ministry programs.
+We do not extend Title IV benefits to our Biblical Studies Certificate, Diploma in Biblical Studies, Certificate in Black Church Studies or Doctor of Ministry programs.